dmecke/coverage-checker/README.md

 vendor/bin/coverage-checker check coverage.xml
 ```

-The script will use a return code > 0 if any code coverage is below the defined minimum.
+The script will use a return code > 0 if any code coverage does not meet the specified criteria.
 This way it can be used in CI.

+## FAQ

+###### Why does the check fail when the coverage is better than defined?
+If you managed to improve your test coverage you should increase your defined limits.
+Otherwise you could fall back to a lower coverage again.